In this article:

-Please note, Roadie will require a driver to submit proof of current enrollment in a qualifying health plan prior to making any stipend payments.
+Please note, Roadie requires a Driver to submit proof of current enrollment in a qualifying health plan each calendar quarter prior to making any stipend payments.

-Each healthcare plan is different, but Stride Health’s current annual Open Enrollment Period in California runs from November 1 through January 31, 2021.
+Each healthcare plan is different, but Stride Health’s current annual Open Enrollment Period in California runs from November 1 through January 31 of each year.

 Additionally, some major life events -- like getting married, having a baby, or losing health coverage — make you eligible for a Special Enrollment Period, allowing you to enroll in health insurance outside the yearly Open Enrollment Period.

-When will I start receiving a Healthcare Stipend if I qualify?
+Q: When do I receive a Healthcare Stipend if I qualify?

-Healthcare Stipends will be paid within 15 days of the end of the first quarter of 2021 and will appear on your California Earnings Statement.
+Healthcare Stipends will be paid within 15 days after required documentation is received each quarter and will appear on your California Earnings Statement.

-What do I need to do to prove my eligibility?
+Q: What do I need to prove my enrollment in a healthcare plan?

-If you receive an email from Roadie requesting proof of eligibility, you can simply reply to that email and attach the requested documents.
-You can show proof of health insurance membership by submitting electronic copies or photos of valid, current health insurance identification cards, or Evidence of Coverage and Disclosure forms, which are typically included on the first page of your policy.
+You can show proof of health insurance coverage by submitting electronic copies or photos of valid, a current health insurance identification card, or an Evidence of Coverage and Disclosure form, which are typically included on the first page of your policy.